apache/superset/docs/installation.rst

-your metadata database engine (MySQL, Postgres, MariaDB, ...), your message queue (Redis, RabbitMQ, SQS, ...), your results backend (S3, Redis, Memcached, ...), your caching layer (memcached, Redis, ...), works well with services like NewRelic, StatsD and DataDog, and has the ability to run analytic workloads against most popular database technologies.
+your metadata database engine (MySQL, Postgres, MariaDB, ...), your message queue (Redis, RabbitMQ, SQS, ...), your results backend (S3, Redis, Memcached, ...), your caching layer (Memcached, Redis, ...), works well with services like NewRelic, StatsD and DataDog, and has the ability to run analytic workloads against most popular database technologies.